Attitude in coaching: what constitutes the inner attitude in coaching | Meet yourself in systemic coaching!

 • Which of them took action - and was it helpful?

-3. Posture sparring with colleagues or in coaching
+3. posture sparring with colleagues or in coaching

-Goal: Recognize external perspectives and blind spots
+Target: Recognizing external perspectives and blind spots

 Implementation: